ramblingsofadev/docs/framework-comparisons.md

 <h4 id="laravel-controllers-cons">Cons</h4>

-* Only supports negotiating Eloquent models automatically
+* Only supports negotiating Eloquent models automatically, and does not support all standard means of content negotiation

 <h2 id="http-library">HTTP Library</h2>